+Program Newsletter.
+They were interviewed about their work as cofounder of the Refugee Health Alliance at the US-Mexico border.
 Hannah also provided medical care at Carmen Serdan shelter filling out medical passports and providing medications for the first 25 MPP (Migrant Protection Protocols) asylum seekers in February 2021.
 While the Biden administration has changed some policies, there are still several issues at the border with detention and many people suffering.
-Listen to this podcast for the Journal of Ethics featuring Hannah and their work with the Refugee Health Alliance, "Ethics Talk: Refugee Care and Border Abolition."
-Global Health Program (GHP) Spotlight GHP Spotlight: A UCLA physician improves health at the border Dr. Hannah Janoway (they/them) is part of the fabric for community health at the U.S.-Mexico border.
-In 2018, they co-founded Refugee Health Alliance, which aims to provide ethical, holistic, and culturally-sensitive healthcare to vulnerable populations along the U.S.-Mexico border.
-Dr. Janeway completed medical school at Brown University, was an Emergency Medicine Resident at Harbor-UCLA, and is now an International and Domestic Health Equity and Leadership Fellow at UCLA, GHP eaught up with Dr. Janeway to learn more about their cribcally important brorse-health work.
+Listen to this podcast for the Journal of Ethics featuring Hannah and their work with the Refugee Health Alliance.
+"Ethics Talk: Refugee Care and Border Abolition."
+Global Health Program (GHP) Spotlight GHP Spotlight: A UCLA physician improves health at the border Dr. Hannah Janoway (they/them) is part of the fabric for community health at the U.S. Mexico border.
+In 2018, they co-founded Refugee Health Alliance, which aims to provi ethical, holistic, and culturally-sensitive healthcare to vulnerable populations along the U.S.-Mexico border eway completed medical school at Brown University, was an Emergency Medicine Resident at Harbor-UCLA, and is now an International and Dome Health Equity and Leadership Fellow at UCLA.GHP caught up with Dr. Janeway t learn more about their critically important border-health work.